xiaofangxd/Multitasking-Optimization/README.md

----
-title: Multitasking Optimization
-commentable: flase
-Edit: 2021-07-27
-mathjax: true
-mermaid: true
-tags: summary
-categories: multitasking-optimization
-description: This is the summary of multitasking optimizaion.

----

-A collection of main papers on multitasking optimization.
+# A collection of main papers on multitasking optimization

 - [Multitasking Optimization](#Multitasking-Optimization)
   - [Survey](#survey)